The Delicious Crescent

 • Heat oil or ghee in a heavy bottomed sauce pan.
 Place your palm three inches above the oil and when it is hot enough, add cumin seeds.

 • When the seeds start to splutter, add dried red chillies and curry leaves.
-Sauté a little bit and then add the chopped ginger and garlic.
+Sauté until they start to change color.
+Add chopped ginger and garlic.
+Sauté until aromatic.
+Add chopped shallots and cook until translucent.
+Then add chopped tomatoes and cook until softened.

 • Next add green chilies, turmeric, red chili powder, coriander powder, cumin powder, garam masala and kasuri methi.
 Stir and turn off the heat.
 Don't let the spices burn.

-• Then add most of the tempered spice oil, and half the chopped cilantro into the cooked dal, stir and simmer for 5 to 10 minutes.
+• Add ⅔ of this tempered spice oil, and half the chopped cilantro to the cooked dal.
+Stir and simmer for 5 to 10 minutes.
+Transfer the dal into a serving dish and top with remaining tempered spice oil, cilantro and ghee.

 • Heat oil or ghee in a heavy bottomed sauce pan.
 Place your palm three inches above the oil and when it is hot enough, add mustard seeds and cumin seeds.

-• Turn off the heat and add most of the tempered spice oil, and half the chopped cilantro into the cooked dal, stir and simmer for 5 to 10 minutes.
+• Add ⅔ of this tempered spice oil, and half the chopped cilantro to the cooked dal.
+Stir and simmer for 5 to 10 minutes.
+Transfer the dal into a serving dish and top with remaining tempered spice oil, cilantro and ghee.

 Notes

-3. Curry leaves are available at Indian grocery stores.
+2. Curry leaves are available at Indian grocery stores.

 Nutrition